 Loch Ness hotels

-The Whitebridge Hotel, South Loch Ness – on General Wade’s military road on the south side of Loch Ness is The Whitebridge Hotel Loch Ness*, a small, quirky and friendly boutique hotel serving up great food.
-With 12 rooms, a lovely residents lounge and bar and restaurant, the Whitebridge is a great spot from which to explore Loch Ness.
+The Whitebridge Hotel, South Loch Ness – on General Wade’s military road on the south side the loch is The Whitebridge Hotel Loch Ness*, a small, quirky and friendly boutique hotel serving up great food.
+With 12 rooms, a lovely residents lounge and bar and restaurant, the Whitebridge is a great spot from which to explore.
 Read my review of The Whitebridge Hotel.

 The Lovat, Fort Augustus – once a large station hotel serving a long-gone rail line from Spean Bridge, The Lovat Loch Ness* is a family-run gem of a hotel with four-star facilities and a restaurant that puts out delicious food.
 With 28 rooms ranging from loch front suites to pet-friendly lodges, big on facilities and beautifully decorated in modern muted and tweedy tones.